 Neglect Takes its Toll

 Following the close of the Fair in October 1965, Flushing Meadows-Corona Park underwent a redevelopment from its configuration as the site for the Fair to one of New York City’s largest urban oases.
-Several structures from the Fair would remain in hope of future reuse, among them the New York State Pavilion, Federal Pavilion, New York City Pavilion, Hall of Science, Port Authority Heliport, Singer Bowl, and Unisphere.
-The New York City Pavilion would become the Queens Center for Art & Culture (Queens Museum today) and the Hall of Science continue as a science center (New York Hall of Science today), but what can become of a structure that is not fully enclosed and would expose patrons to New York winters?
+Several structures from the Fair would remain in the hope of future reuse, among them the New York State Pavilion, Federal Pavilion, New York City Pavilion, Hall of Science, Port Authority Heliport, Singer Bowl, and Unisphere.
+The New York City Pavilion would become the Queens Center for Art & Culture (Queens Museum today), and the Hall of Science continue as a science center (New York Hall of Science today), but what can become of a structure that is not fully enclosed and would expose patrons to New York winters?
 For several years the Texaco New York State map terrazzo floor served as a roller skating rink.
-However, the colorful fiberglass Tent of Tomorrow roofing panels falling onto the immediate environs, that led to the financially strapped City of New York removing the panels rather than repair or replace.
+However, the colorful fiberglass Tent of Tomorrow roofing panels fell on the immediate environs, which led the financially strapped City of New York to remove the panels rather than repair or replace them.
 With the terrazzo floor now open to the elements and failing to attract a permanent tenant, the New York State Pavilion fell victim to extensive vandalism and would be abandoned in place.